-Join Nick Brazzi for an in-depth discussion in this video Setting up a credit card with Apple Pay, part of Up and Running with Apple Pay and iOS 8.1.
+Join Nick Brazzi for an in-depth discussion in this video Setting up a credit card with Apple Pay, part of Learning Apple Pay and iOS 8.1.

 - To use Apple Pay, the first thing you'll need to do is register your credit card to work with the Passbook app on your iPhone or iPad.
 Remember, Apple Pay does not work with all iOS devices.
 You might want to check out this website to make sure that your device is compatible.
 There's lots of information here about Apple Pay, and if you scroll all the way down to the bottom, there's a list of the devices that will work with Apple Pay.
 Assuming you have a compatible device, it will have the Touch ID sensor.